idjoo/anti-sp/README.md

 # anti-sp
-Program created for binusian to minimalize the chance to fail any class because of absence
+Program created for binusian to minimalize the chance to fail classes because of absence